How to Backup NAS to External Hard Drive (2 Ways)

 Share this: instagram reddit

-Network-Attached Storage (NAS) is a file-level computer data storage server connected to a computer network providing data access to a heterogeneous group of clients.
-It is widely used in business and home group to share their data and information simultaneously by accessing remote NAS devices.
+Network-attached storage (NAS) is a file-level computer data storage server connected to a computer network providing data access to a heterogeneous group of clients.
+It is widely used in business and home groups to share their data and information simultaneously by accessing remote NAS devices.

-However, like any other hardware, a NAS or its hard drives are subject to problems such as power failure, hardware failure and physical damage.
+However, like any other hardware, a NAS or its hard drives are subject to problems such as power failure, hardware failure, and physical damage.
 That’s why it is important to always perform NAS backup.
-Nowadays, it is not rare to do NAS to NAS backup, but once the similar problems appeared, hardware failure for instance, you may not be able to access any of NAS devices.
+Nowadays, it is not rare to do NAS to NAS backup, but once similar problems appear, hardware failure, for instance, you may not be able to access any of the NAS devices.

-Therefore, backing up NAS to external drive can be part of your 3-2-1 backup strategy to keep an intact copy out of the device, and protect your data from various of risks.
+Therefore, backing up NAS to an external drive can be part of your 3-2-1 backup strategy to keep an intact copy out of the device, and protect your data from various risks.

 Best NAS Backup and Disaster Recovery Solution in Windows 10/8/7